The Basics of Double-Entry Bookkeeping

 The only definite thing when it comes to debits and credits in the bookkeeping world is that a debit is on the left side of a transaction and a credit is on the right side of a transaction.

-Transaction #1: Purchasing an item with cash
+Double-entry bookkeeping example: Purchasing an item with cash

 Here’s an example of the practice in action.
 Suppose you purchase a new desk that costs $1,500 for your office.
 This transaction actually has two parts: You spend an asset — cash — to buy another asset — furniture.
 So, you must adjust two accounts in your company’s books: the Cash account and the Furniture account.
 Here’s what the transaction looks like in a bookkeeping entry: